vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The boy is not said to sit in or face the south, but to sit at the right side of the teacher.
 That this coincides with the south is secondary and as such does not play a symbolic role, as I will argue in this article (cf. Bodewitz 2000, 26).

-9 According to the Gr.hyas¯utras the pupil receives, among other things, a girdle and a staff, to which the sacred thread may be addeḍAll three items are missing in the SBr account. ´ It seems that bestowing the yaj˜nopavīta upon the novice at this occasion is a relatively late addition (see Gopal 1959, 296).
+9 According to the Gr.hyas¯utras the pupil receives, among other things, a girdle and a staff, to which the sacred thread may be added.
+All three items are missing in the SBr account. ´ It seems that bestowing the yaj˜nopavīta upon the novice at this occasion is a relatively late addition (see Gopal 1959, 296).
 There is obviously a loss of symbolic significance in this second position of the pupil compared to the first alternative.
 Surveying the meaning of the western direction in Vedic ritual Gonda 1980, 55 observes: ‘It follows that facing eastwards whilst standing in the west [as does the ācārya, H.T.B.] results in a desired effect, so that in the west one can be prosperous; facing the west does not however produce results.’

 10 Gonda 1977a, 624; Gonda 1980, 57–60.
 ‘In the case of male beings the right side was auspicious, most probably because it was the ‘male’ side.
 Atharvavedapariśis.t.a 70 c 25, 5 a royal sacrificer seeing that the flame of a (sacrificial) fire points to the right will be victorious.
 The side of strength and auspiciousness is also widely regarded as that of benignity, allegiance, benediction’ (op. cit.
 60).